MUSHER’S SPORTS RULES:

 The purpose of this contest is to preserve those very special traditional skills and the resourcefulness that will ensure survival in the winter wilderness.

-Team size….five (5) people (minimum age 12 years of age, at least one adult team member if any participants are under age 15).
+Team size….five (5) people.
 Team members can be of either sex, all teams will compete against each other.